 We designed a new digital service to replace and improve the actual paper base one for the Criminal Injury Compensation Authority.

-I was in charge of the high fidelity prototypes, using the toolkit provided by the Government Digital Service, following closely their guidelines to comply with the Digital by Default policy of the GOV.UK.
+I was in charge of coding the high fidelity prototypes, using the prototype kit provided by the Government Digital Service, following closely their guidelines to comply with the Digital by Default policy of the GOV.UK.

 This was an ongoing project when I left in September 2018.